Alina-zh-123/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
 ---
-This is nan example for GitHub Pages!
+This is an example for GitHub Pages!